AdobeDocs/indesign-api-docs/README.md

     ]
 }
 ```
-For the fonts to be picked properly, please place it in the "Document Fonts" folder parallel to the document which uses it.
-Or, if the fonts are kept under some other folder say like "fontFolder", please specify the font directory as follows:
+For the fonts to be picked properly, please place them in the "Document Fonts" folder parallel to the document that uses them.
+Or, if the fonts are kept under some other folder say "fontFolder", please specify the font directory as follows:
 ```json
 {
     "params": {